Skip to main content

 All OneSignal notifications include a "custom" object with an "i" key containing the notification ID.
 Check for this key to distinguish OneSignal notifications from those sent by other providers.

-Can I access additionalData in the APNS root payload?
+Can I access additionalData in the APNs root payload?

 Yes.
-Enable additional_data_is_root_payload via the Update an app API to place additionalData fields in the APNS root instead of inside the custom dictionary.
-See Move additionalData to APNS root for details.
+Enable additional_data_is_root_payload via the Update an app API to place additionalData fields in the APNs root instead of inside the custom dictionary.
+See Move additionalData to APNs root for details.

 Android notification categories